seja-arctic-fox/vidcom/README.md

 - [ ] About window/section
 - [ ] Add an ability to change default configuration/settings. save the configs in a file
 - [ ] Change the current paned window split into the typical Adwaita side panel for queue and the main page
-- [ ] "No video selected" page for the settings page
+- [ ] "No video selected" placeholder for the settings page
 - [ ] Copy subtitles automatically when they are present in the original video
 - [ ] Be able to select multiple videos manually, not be limited to just selecting single or all the videos (when holding Shift or other key)
 - [ ] Make the runner (in the header bar) slimmer and simpler